How much money can you make farming maize in Kenya

 You will need over 40 working days to produce maize from planting to harvesting.
 You require it for planting, first and second weeding, stacking and harvesting.
 Depending on the scale of your farm, you can use machinery for some of those activities.
 Most times it is a negligible difference in manual or use of machines in farm operations.
 Using tractors for planting, weed control and or harvesting is more efficient since you can complete work in a short period.

 There are many costs associated with harvesting apart from its labour.
 These are buying harvesting bags, transporting maize from farm to stores, shelling maize from maize combs, storing and transporting maize to the market.
-Others are drying it until it achieves a moisture content of less than 13%.
+Others drying it to the reccomended moisture content of less than 13.5%.
+To measure this, use a Grain Moisture Meter can be to monitor moisture and temperature content of different grains.

 Gross and Net profits